Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.weekly.2024.31.md

 - [x] Get biochatter working
 - [x] Update `gh_neo4j.conf` so `Connect URL` is autofilled.
 - [x] Respond to biocypher PR review with next steps.

-- [ ] Update edge and node definitions to match biolink more appropriately.
+- [x] Update edge and node definitions to match biolink more appropriately. → `mentions` somehow not recognized but can use `is_a` and this solves it.

-- [ ] Document biochatter startup
+- [x] Document biochatter startup → [[Biochatter|dendron://torchcell/database.docker.biochatter]]

 - [ ] Update [[torchcell.adapters.cell_adapter]] for new datasets

 - [ ] Update `torchcell/biocypher/config/torchcell_schema_config.yaml` for new datasets

 - [ ] Add gene essentiality to schema and clearly differentiated from current fitness.
 Add in transformation to essentiality to growth type phenotype.
 This should probably be enforced after querying during data selection and deduplication.
 The rule is something like if we can find some reasonable fixed function for transforming labels we add them.
 Don't know of a great way of doing this but.
 Possible we can even add these relations to the Biolink ontology.
 In theory this could go on indefinitely but I think one layer of abstraction will serve a lot of good at little cost.